chrislattman/blogging-project/docs/terminal-commands/README.md

             -----END PGP MESSAGE-----
             ```
     - `gpg <text-file>.asc`
-        - Produces the decrypted file `<text-file>` and verifies the signature
+        - Produces the decrypted file `<text-file>` and verifies the signature using the sender's public key
-- Option 2: encrypt and sign any file
+- Option 2: encrypt and sign any type of file
     - `gpg -es -r <email-address> <file>`
         - The email address is the recipient's email address associated with their public key
         - This creates an encrypted file of the form `<file>.gpg`
     - `gpg <file>.gpg`
-        - Produces the decrypted file `<file>` and verifies the signature
+        - Produces the decrypted file `<file>` and verifies the signature using the sender's public key
 - For either option:
     - When you encrypt anything with the recipient's public key, you won't be able to recover the original contents from the `.asc` or `.gpg` file alone
         - Don't delete the original message/file until the recipient confirms that they've received your `.asc` or `.gpg` file